 </ img>

-Lenovo prefers not to redesignwell-known and popular models, so if you've seen the Lenovo ThinkPad X1 Carbon from the previous few years, the updated model will be familiar.
-It seems that nothing has changed in the configuration and placement of all functional elements.
-The chassis is still magnesium and carbon fiber, which make the laptop lightweight yet strong enough.
-Black with soft-touch coating.
-Looks and feels good, but collects fingerprints instantly.
-The branded distinctive features of the line in the form of a red trackpoint and additional buttons above the touchpad are also present.
-Of the notable differences from the previous version - the X1 inscription on the top cover has moved from the lower right corner to the upper left, to the ThinkPad logo.
+Lenovo prefers not to redesignwell-known and popular models, so if you've seen the Lenovo ThinkPad X1 Carbon from the previous few years, the updated model will be very familiar.
+It seems that in terms of the configuration and placement of all functional elements, nothing has changed at all.
+The body is still made of magnesium alloy and carbon fiber, which made the laptop lightweight, yet quite durable.
+Black color with soft touch coating.
+Looks and feels good, but instantly attracts fingerprints.
+Branded distinctive features of the line in the form of a red trackpoint and additional buttons above the touchpad are also present.
+One of the noticeable differences from the previous version is that the X1 inscription on the top cover has moved from the lower right corner to the upper left, to the ThinkPad logo.
 This is where the visual differences end.
-The LED in the letter “i” remains in place.
+LED in the letter “i” remained in place.

 </ img>

-As already written above, all ports and so on onfamiliar places.
+As already written above, all ports and so on are onfamiliar places.
 On the right is the power button with LED indicator.
-An odd decision considering the Lenovo ThinkPad X1 Carbon 8th Gen is not a convertible.
-Immediately behind it is USB 3.2 Gen1 Type-A, air vents and a Kensington Lock slot:
+A strange decision, considering that the Lenovo ThinkPad X1 Carbon 8th Gen is not a transformer.
+Immediately behind it is USB 3.2 Gen1 Type-A, ventilation holes and a slot for Kensington Lock:

 </ img>

-On the left side there is a pair of USB Type-C 3.2 Gen2 Thunderbolt 3 with LED charging indicator in between.
-The second Type-C is located in a common recess with a proprietary port for connecting a bundled Ethernet adapter.
+On the left side there is a pair of USB Type-C 3.2 Gen2 Thunderbolt 3, between which there is an LED charging indicator.
+The second Type-C is located in a common recess with a proprietary port for connecting the included Ethernet adapter.
 This is done to connect branded docking stations.
-Next - another USB 3.2 Type-A, HDMI and a combined 3.5 mm audio jack:
+Next is another USB 3.2 Type-A, HDMI and a combined 3.5 mm audio jack:

 </ img>